-The instant proceeding is one in a series of challenges advanced by the losing candidates and parties against the manner in which the Special Senatorial Elections held on conducted.
-They alleged in the complaint filed that a December 20, 2014 were number of irregularities were committed by personnel of the National Elections Commission (NEC) in the of elections, challenged the results course the announced and the declarations made by the NEC, and ultimately as a consequence seating of the declared winning candidate.
-We note, thereof, the certification and public historical records, of which the Supreme Court and all matter of а as subordinates courts in Liberia are mandated by statute judicial to take notice constitutionally the Special Senatorial of, that while Elections to have were Second Tuesday in October, 2014. taken place on the those events were scheduled constitutional time because of the advent of carried the not out at the deadly Ebola Virus which had inundated the nation.
+The instant proceeding is one in a series of challenges advanced by the losing candidates and parties against the manner in which the Special Senatorial Elections held on December 20, 2014 were conducted.
+They alleged in the complaint filed that a number of irregularities were committed by personnel of the National declarations made by the NEC, and ultimately as a consequence thereof, the certification and seating of the declared winning candidate.
+We note, as a matter of public historical records, of which the Supreme Court and all subordinates courts in Liberia are mandated by statute to take judicial notice of, that while constitutionally the Special Senatorial Elections were to have taken place on the Second Tuesday in the advent of the deadly Ebola Virus which had inundated the nation.
 We also take judicial notice that as a consequence of the attack of the Ebola Virus, the President of Liberia declared a State of Emergency and, as a result thereof, issued a Proclamation suspending the holding of the constitutional scheduled elections, done pursuant to and in accordance with Chapter Nine of the 1986 Constitution which provides that in such crisis situation, as the nation faced at the time, the President could and is vested with the authority to declare a State of Emergency, with the subsequent approval of the Legislature, suspend any and all rights granted by and under provisions of the Constitution, except for those specifically exempted by the Constitution.